 Bake the pie crust for 8 minutes, then lift out the foil and beans, and pop the crust back into the oven for 5-6 more minutes.
 When done, it will look like this…

 Let the pie crust cool completely.
-While it is cooling, mix up the strawberry glaze in a saucepan over medium heat, until thickened.
+While it is cooling, mix up sugar, cornstarch and water in a saucepan over medium heat, until thickened.

 Once thickened, add the small box of strawberry gelatin, and stir well to combine.